hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-migration.md

 ### 1. Check the existing wallets using `apikey`

-This tutorial assumes the tenant has access to the wallet using `apikey`.
+This tutorial assumes the tenant can access the wallet using `apikey`.
 Before granting more permission to the wallet, the `walletId` must be identified.
 To find the wallet, list them using `apikey`.